s-michael/clvl/README.md

 CLVL is a command line tool to lookup verbs and verb conjugations without leaving your terminal.

-CLVL comes with a data file for looking up Spanish verbs (data/jehle_verb_database.csv) but you can also user your own csv formatted file to lookup verbs in other languages.
+CLVL comes with a data file for looking up Spanish verbs (data/jehle_verb_database.csv) but you can also use your own csv formatted file to lookup verbs in other languages.

 ## Usage